roadsnail/Pi-ve/README.md

 Your Pi-ve will require the following software/firmware.
 Here is a list of software sources and brief instructions for installing the necessary software.
 I suggest installing and configuring the software in the order below, ensuring that things work properly at each stage of your build.

+Some guidance on software configuration is included in the next section (below).

 ### Firmware
 * The CC2531 Zigbee USB Stick - Download and flash it with Koenkk's co-ordinator firmware.
 I followed the guide at https://www.zigbee2mqtt.io/information/alternative_flashing_methods.html flashing my CC2531 connected to a Raspberry pi.

+Other Zigbee USB solutions may be used for this project.
+I just happened to have a CC2531 surplus to requirements as I have upgraded my main Zigbee network controller to a TI
+CC2652R based module.
+In my experience, the CC2531 is great at controlling just a few Zigbee devices, but struggles with larger Zigbee networks.
+In this application, the CC2531 copes easily with just two Zigbee connections (the Hive SLR and SLT).

 ### Software
 * Raspberry Pi OS - https://www.raspberrypi.org/software/operating-systems/ .
 There are plenty of guides explaining how to install Raspberry Pi OS onto the Pi Zero W so that you may connect in 'headless' mode.

-Following installation of the OS, run raspi-config
+Following installation of the OS, connect to your Pi and run raspi-config to:-
+    * Set a new password for user Pi (mandatory)
+	* Set a Hostname for your Pi.
+I suggest Pive.
+	* Expand Filesystem (optional)

-* Mosquitto MQTT Message Broker for Raspberry Pi - Mosquitto and clients can be installed from the repository.
+* Mosquitto MQTT Message Broker for Raspberry Pi - Mosquitto and clients can be installed from the Pi OS repository.
 In essence, login to your Pi as user Pi, then...
 ```
 sudo apt update
 sudo apt upgrade